mj-cycls/docusaurus/docs/intro.md

 **Sarya** is a python framework to build, publish, and share your AI powered apps

 AI apps in Sarya are referred to as 'Marids'.
-A [Marid](https://en.wikipedia.org/wiki/Marid) a powerful type of Jinn in Arabic folklore known for performing supernatural feats when summoned
+A [Marid](https://en.wikipedia.org/wiki/Marid) a powerful type of Jinn in Arabic folklore known for performing supernatural feats when summoned.

 Sarya's features include:
 - **Bring Your Own LLM:** Flexibility in LLMs, use OpenAI or Open-source alternatives